larry156/CS1XA3/Project02/README.md

 **Description**: I made the following design choices ...

-## Custom Javascript Code -- Collapsable Sections
+## Custom Javascript Code -- Collapsible Sections

 **Description**: This feature allows the user to show or hide different sections of the CV, allowing me to describe different aspects in detail without making the webpage too cluttered.
 If an HTML element with the "view-toggle" class